-To keep contaminants from entering the hydraulic system, use a clean cloth to wipe away dirt and
+To keep contaminants from entering the hydraulic system, use a clean cloth to wipe away dirt and grease from the hydraulic couplers.

 5. Connect the attachment hydraulic hoses to the auxiliary supply couplers located on your skid steer loader lift arm.